Salina Oklahoma Swimming Hole swimming hole in Oklahoma

 Unique Features

-Three natural springs feeding crystal-clear, cold water
+Three natural springs feeding clear, cold water

 Family-operated park with a focus on safety